 Creating a New Role

-When none of the three default roles fit a specific need for your organization, simply select the Add New Role button at the top-right of the User Roles section.
+When none of the three default roles fit a specific need for your organization, simply select the Add button in the Roles section.

 Here we'll be prompted with a blank template for a new role.